bwz3rbot/Discord-3-Strike-Bot/README.md

 -----
 \
-Once you have Mongo and Node installed on your system, Head on over to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
+Once you have Mongo and Node installed on your system, head on over to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.

 <br>